qir-alliance/qir-spec/specification/profiles/Adaptive_Profile.md

 The `ptr` type must be supported by all backends.
 Qubits and results can occur only as arguments in function calls and are represented as an opaque pointer.

-To be compliant with the Adaptive Profile specification, the program must not make use of dynamic qubit or result management, meaning qubits and results must be identified by an integer value that is bitcast to a pointer to match the expected type.
+**Without dynamic allocation (default):** Unless the optional capability in **Bullet 10** is enabled, qubits and results must be identified by an integer value that is bitcast to a pointer to match the expected type.
 How such an integer value is interpreted and specifically how it relates to hardware resources is ultimately up to the executing backend.

 The integer value that is cast must be either a constant, or a phi node of integer type if [iterations](#bullet-7-backwards-branching) are used/supported.
 If the cast value is a phi node, it must not directly or indirectly depend on any quantum measurements.
-The integer constant that is cast must be in the interval `[0, numQubits)` for qubits and `[0,numResults)` for results, where `numQubits` and `numResults` are the required number of qubits and results defined by the corresponding [entry point attributes](#attributes).
+The integer constant that is cast must be in the interval `[0, numQubits)` for qubits and `[0, numResults)` for results, where `numQubits` and `numResults` are the required number of qubits and results defined by the corresponding [entry point attributes](#attributes).
 Since backends may look at the values of the `required_num_qubits` and `required_num_results` attributes to determine whether a program can be executed, it is recommended to index qubits and results consecutively so that there are no unused values within these ranges.

+**With dynamic allocation enabled:** If the backend supports the optional capability in **Bullet 10**, the program may use dynamic allocation of qubits and results via the runtime API functions defined in the [Dynamic Allocation and Arrays](../Memory_Management.md) specification.
+In this case, the `required_num_qubits` and `required_num_results` attributes are not required, and qubits/results are identified by pointer values returned from allocation functions rather than integer casts.
+The specific usage patterns and constraints are detailed in the dynamic allocation specification.

 ## Attributes